cberkane/starter/readme.md

 - **`husky`** – Manages Git hooks (e.g., pre-commit checks).
 - **`swagger`** – Generates and serves interactive API documentation.
 - **`zod`** – Schema-based validation for request data.

+## How to use the project

+1 - Create the .env.dev, .env.prod, and .env.test files.
+2 - Add the environment variables from the example file to each of them.
+3 - Install the dependencies by running: `npm install`.
+4 - Start the project using: `docker-compose up --build`.